 which goes back to 1812, with its first battle honours being awarded following the Northwest Rebellion in 1885.

 Following the impressive service, the Midlands took their last

 march past the cenotaph, where Lt.
 Col. Leuty, flanked by former commanding officers of the Midland Regt., took the final salute.

 Former Commanding Officers of the Midland Regiment Nov 21, 1954 cursor over a face

 cenotaph Nov 21, 1954 cursor over a face

 The Midland Regimental March - 'The Standard of St George' - performed by The Royal Newfoundland Regiment Band.
-I have failed to find a copy of the Midland Band's recording
+I have not found a copy of the Midland Band's